flaviotordini/promises/README.md

 # Qt Promises

 Very simple Promise implementation for Qt.
-The main idea is to uses QObject features (i.e. signals, deleteLater) to implement promises.
+The main idea is to use QObject features (i.e. signal and slots, deleteLater) to implement promises.

 I wrote these in Qt 5 times.
 I'm not sure wheter Qt 6 has something comparable, in terms of simplicity and lightness.
+Anyway, these work great in Qt 6 too.

 The main class is Promise.
 It is template-based.
 Use it like: